clarkedayo/Telecard/src/content/pages/black-paper.md

 | 3   | Platinum | No Fees | Unlimited |

 In order to upgrade tiers, you need to hold a certain amount of TeleCard tokens.
+Stay tuned for more information on how to upgrade your card tier.

 ---